MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-when-a-new-node-is-added.md

 ---
-title: Intermittent connection errors occur
+title: Intermittent connection errors occur in SQL Server
-description: This article helps you resolve the issue of intermittent connection errors in SQL Server when a new node is added. ms.date: 03/15/2024
+description: This article helps you resolve the problem of intermittent connection errors in SQL Server when a new node is added to the Always On environment. ms.date: 03/18/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp ms.custom: sap:Connection issues
 ---

-# Intermittent connection errors occur when a node is added to the Always On environment
+# Intermittent connection errors occur when a node is added to the Always On environment in SQL Server

 You experience intermittent connection errors when you add a new node to the existing Always On environment.